 Espresso made in a French press is perfect, but you can also add milk or sugar to taste.
 You can also experiment with different brewing times or coffee-to-water ratios to find the perfect cup of espresso for your taste buds.

 Making espresso in a French press is a great way to enjoy your favorite coffee at home.
 You can have a delicious cup of espresso in minutes with just a few tools and simple steps.

 If you’re wondering about the difference in taste between French press coffee and espresso, you’re not alone.
 Both types of coffee have their unique flavor profiles.

 French press coffee is known for its full-bodied taste and rich and robust flavor.
 The coffee is steeped in hot water, allowing the oils and flavors to be extracted from the coffee beans.
 This results in a more aromatic and flavorful coffee than traditional drip coffee.

-Conversely, espresso forces hot water through finely-ground coffee beans at high pressure.
-This process results in a concentrated shot of coffee thicker and more intense than regular coffee.
+Conversely, espresso forces hot water through finely ground coffee beans at high pressure.
+This process results in a concentrated shot of coffee that is thicker and more intense than regular coffee.
 Espresso has a strong, bold flavor with a slightly bitter taste.

 The strength is one of the main differences in taste between French press coffee and espresso.
 Espresso is much stronger than French press coffee, with a higher concentration of caffeine.

 This is because espresso is made with finely ground coffee beans and is brewed under high pressure.
 Another difference in taste is the texture.
 French press coffee is typically thicker and has a more velvety texture than espresso.